willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 ### Add common white-lists

 Some hosts which Pi-hole blacklists may actually be legit websites one may wish to visit.
 There is a [curated list on GitHub](https://github.com/anudeepND/whitelist.git) of commonly white-listed websites to remove these false-positives.
-As an _optional_ step, we can run the following commands to download and run a script that will add these whitelisted domains to Pi-hole.
+As an _optional_ step, we can run the following commands to download and run a Python script that will add these whitelisted domains to Pi-hole.

 ```
 # git clone https://github.com/anudeepND/whitelist.git ~/Documents/pihole-whitelist